claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - **Route 53 Profiles**: lets you apply and manage DNS related Route 53 configurations accross many VPCs and in differente AWS accounts

 ## AWS Global Accelerator

 Improve global application **availability** and performance using the AWS global network (Can find the optimal path from the end user to your web servers)
 - Leverage the AWS internal network to optimize the route to your application
--  2 Static Anycast IP are created for your application and traffic is sent through **Edge Locations
+-  **2 Static Anycast IP** are created for your application and traffic is sent through **Edge Locations
-- 2 types:
+- 2 types Routing:
-	- Standard: automatically route to the nearest healthy endpoint
+	- **Standard**: automatically route to the nearest healthy endpoint
-	- Custom Routing: Route specifies EC2 Instances
+	- **Custom**: Route specifies EC2 Instances
 - Components:
 	- **Listeners**: Listens for traffic on a specific port and sends traffic to a endpoint group
 	- **Endpoint Groups**: collection of endpoint
 	- **Endpoints**: represent a resource to send traffic to
+#### Unicast vs Anycast IP
+- **Unicast IP**: one server holds one IP address
+- **Anycast IP**: all servers hold the same IP address and the client is routed to the nearest host with that IP
 ## Cloud Front
 ![[Pasted image 20241009101827.png]]
 - Cloud Front is a **CDN**
-	- **CDN(Content Delivery Network):** A distributed network of servers that delivrs web pages and content to users based on their geographical location, the origin of the wbpage and a content delivery server.
+	- **CDN(Content Delivery Network):** A distributed network of servers that delivers web pages and content to users based on their geographical location, the origin of the webpage and a content delivery server.

-- Global service
+- **Global service**
-- Global Content Delivery Network (CDN)
 - **Edge Locations are present outside the VPC** so the origin's SG must be configured to allow inbound requests from the list of public IPs of all the edge locations.
 - Supports HTTP/RTMP protocol (**does not support UDP protocol**)
 - **Caches content at edge locations**, reducing load at the origin